-Evidence of Coverage:
+Evidence of Coverage for MassHealth-Only Members:

 Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of CCA Senior Care Options (HMO D-SNP)

 This document gives you the details about your Medicare and MassHealth (Medicaid) healthcare, long-term care, home and community-based services and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.